zeplin/connected-components-docs/GETTING_STARTED.md

 <img src="img/zeplinComponents.png" alt="Components in Zeplin" width="800" />

-Let's add this name to the `zeplinNames` list:
+Let's go ahead and add this name to the `zeplinNames` list:

 ```json
 {